 His maps in Life magazine, in 1943, lent understanding of true globalism to the likes of Hugh Kenner, who, thirty years later, published a book ranking Fuller with T.S.
 Eliot, James Joyce and Picasso.
 Fuller appeared on the cover of Time, was profiled in The New Yorker and interviewed by Playboy.
 He almost persuaded Walter O'Malley, owner of the Brooklyn Dodgers, to build a domed stadium instead of moving them to Los Angeles.
 His high-water mark came in 1967, when one of his geodesic domes was chosen as the U.S. pavilion at the Montreal World's Fair.
 It sat close to Moshe Safdie's Habitat housing complex and housed an Apollo command module.
 The future never gleamed so brightly again.

 While he ran wild in the Village, he had parked his wife on Long Island.
 (She said she did not mind.)
-A poignant watercolor by Anne Hewlett Fuller included in the Whitney show depicts a cozy looking Dymaxion house and Dymaxion car with family members picnicing on the lawn, with a calm body of water behind.
+A poignant watercolor by Anne Hewlett Fuller included in the Whitney show depicts a cozy looking Dymaxion house and Dymaxion car with family members picnicing on the lawn, th a calm body of water behind.
 (Long Island Sound?)
-It was a wishful view of combination between the visionary and the ordinary that Fuller could never have.
+It was a wishful view of a combination between the visionary and the ordinary that Fuller could never have.

 - - - - -